The suit fit makes or breaks the suit.

 The perfect fit will ensure that the fabric on the backside of your suit pants smoothly covers your behind.
 The material should look as if it was gently draped across your bottom.

-Like the old Kellog’s cereal commercial used to say, you should be able to “pinch and inch” on either side of your thigh.
+Like the old Kellog’s cereal commercial used to say, you should be able to “pinch an inch” on either side of your thigh.

 They would probably feel uncomfortable, and they would definitely look odd.
 Too tight suit pants are never appropriate.

-Your pants should not feel restrictive.
+Make sure your pants does not feel restrictive.
 If you can squat while wearing them and easily bend your knees, they probably are loose enough.

 The Trouser Break

 If you are unfamiliar with the term “trouser break”, don’t feel bad.
-It is not a specific part of the construction of the pants, nor is it widely focused on.
+It is not a specific part of the pants’ construction, nor is it widely focused on.

 The trouser break is the crease at the ankle, where the fabric meets the top of the shoe.

 The perfect hem should be long enough for the shoe to interfere with the cuff, causing a subtle wrinkle.
-The cuff can rest on top of the shoe, but only just barely.
+Make sure the cuff rests on top of the shoe, but only barely.